California judge who’s charged with murder texted court staff that he shot his wife, prosecutors say

 SANTA ANA, Calif.
-(AP) — Prosecutors say a Southern California judge accused of killing his wife had texted his court clerk and bailiff afterward to say he had shot her.
+(AP) — A Southern California judge accused of killing his wife texted his court clerk and bailiff afterward to say he had shot her, prosecutors said Friday as they charged him with murder and sought new bail conditions.

-A court filing seeking new bail conditions for Orange County Superior Court Judge Jeffrey Ferguson say his text said: “I just lost it.
+A court filing from prosecutors says Orange County Superior Court Judge Jeffrey Ferguson texted: “I just lost it.
 I just shot my wife.
 I won’t be in tomorrow.
 I will be in custody.
 I’m so sorry.”

-He was charged Friday with murder.
-Authorities say 47 weapons were seized from his home.
+Prosecutors also say that 47 weapons and more than 26,000 rounds of ammunition were recovered during a search of his home, including the pistol used in the shooting.
+Authorities said the weapons were legally owned.
+A rifle registered in his name is not accounted for, according to the district attorney’s office.

-Prosecutors say Ferguson and his wife had been arguing at a restaurant on Aug.
-3. They continued arguing after returning home.
+The shooting happened after Ferguson and his wife, Sheryl Ferguson, were arguing at a restaurant on Aug.
+3, prosecutors said in their court filing.
+They continued arguing after returning to their home in the upscale neighborhood of Anaheim Hills.
 The court document says the wife said something to the effect of “why don’t you point a real gun at me?” and he pulled a pistol from his ankle holster and shot her in the chest.

 The document says their adult son called 911 and said his father had been drinking too much and shot his mom.

-Ferguson also called 911 to vaguely report the shooting.
+Jeffrey Ferguson also called 911 to vaguely report the shooting.
+When asked if he shot his wife, he said he didn’t want to talk about it at that time and she needed paramedics.

+When officers arrived, Ferguson smelled of alcohol and told them, “Oh man I can’t believe I did this,” according to the document.

-Orange County Superior Court Judge Jeffrey Ferguson, 72, was arrested last week after his adult son called 911 to report his mother, Sheryl Ferguson, had been shot at the family’s home in the upscale neighborhood of Anaheim Hills, the district attorney’s office said in a statement.
-He was released a day later on $1 million bail.
+Ferguson, 72, was arrested last week.
+He was released a day later on $1 million bail and is set to be arraigned on Sept.
+1.

-Prosecutors want additional bail conditions because authorities recovered 47 weapons and more than 26,000 rounds of ammunition during a search of his home.
-A rifle registered in his name is not accounted for, the statement said.

-They want Ferguson to surrender his passport and wear an ankle monitor.
+On Friday, prosecutors charged Ferguson with murder with weapons-related enhancements.
+They want him to surrender his passport, wear an ankle monitor and possess no alcohol or firearms.

 Ferguson’s attorneys, Paul Meyer and John Barnett, issued a brief statement and declined to answer questions.
 “This is a tragedy for the entire Ferguson family.
 It was an accident and nothing more,” they said.